Young White female with curly brown hair thinking, Pros & Cons chart above head

 This advantage applies to your future career options as well, but in a different way.
 Depending on how related the two disciplines you choose are, the fact that you double-majored can be a major advantage (pun very much intended).
 For example, if you were applying for a content writing job where Search Engine Optimization and marketing techniques help with visibility, you’d look much more appealing than another applicant who doesn't have a marketing background.

-Related: What Are the Benefits of Double Majors?
+Related: What Are the Benefits of Pursuing a Double Major Program?

 Pro #2: You'll have more career paths to follow